 ANZICS CTG Endorsed Study

 Our goal is to improve outcomes post severe TBI and reduce long-term healthcare costs, by conducting a large (n=860), pragmatic, patient-centred randomised controlled trial of a neuro-intensive care management protocol based on early brain tissue oxygen optimisation.
 After primary brain trauma, modern neuro-intensive care is focused on preventing secondary brain injury, which can significantly impact long-term functional outcomes.
 Clinical monitoring has traditionally focused on measuring intra-cranial pressure (ICP), and optimizing cerebral perfusion pressure (CPP), although these are insensitive to changes in cerebral oxygenation.
 This is crucial, as neuronal health depends on a constant supply of oxygen, and brain ischaemia is a consistent finding in patients who manifest poor outcomes.
-In comparison to standard ICP/CPP based care, our trial will assess the value of additional continuous monitoring of the partial pressure of brain tissue oxygen, in combination with a specific set of interventions that can be instituted when cerebral oxygenation is noted to be impaired.
-Current data (including feasibility work at our institution) suggests this approach reduces the cerebral hypoxic burden post TBI, and may improve clinical outcomes.
-Our study will be one of the first phase III trial of such a management strategy, and will significantly inform TBI management world-wide.
+In comparison to standard ICP/CPP based care, our trial will assess the value of additional continuous monitoring of the partial pressure of brain tissue oxygen, in combination with a stepwise algorithm that can be instituted when cerebral oxygenation is noted to be impaired.
+Current data (including feasibility work at our institution) suggests this approach reduces the cerebral hypoxic burden post TBI and may improve clinical outcomes.
+Our study will run in parallel with the NIH funded BOOST 3 study conducted in USA.
+The studies will be harmonized and an IPDMA is planned.